DhruvinSoni30/kubernetes-excercise/README.md

     kubectl apply -f daemon-sets.yaml

 The above command will create deamonset and 1 copy of pod will run on alll the nodes

+### 9. Create PV, PVC and attach PVC to a Pod.

+    kubectl apply -f persistent-volume.yaml
+    kubectl apply -f persistent-volume-claim.yaml
+    kubectl apply -f pv-pod.yaml

+The above command will create a PV, PVC and will attach PVC to a pod